algorandfoundation/algokit-cli/docs/features/localnet.md

 Once you have a named LocalNet running, the AlgoKit LocalNet commands will target this instance.
 If at any point you'd like to switch back to the default LocalNet, simply run `algokit localnet start`.

+### Named LocalNet Configuration Directory

+When running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific directory on your system.
+The location of this directory depends on your operating system:

+- **Windows**: We use the value of the `APPDATA` environment variable to determine the directory to store the configuration files.
+This is usually `C:\Users\USERNAME\AppData\Roaming`.
+- **Linux or Mac**: We use the value of the `XDG_CONFIG_HOME` environment variable to determine the directory to store the configuration files.
+If `XDG_CONFIG_HOME` is not set, the default location is `~/.config`.

+Assuming you have previously used a default LocalNet, the path `./algokit/sandbox/` will exist inside the configuration directory, containing the configuration settings for the default LocalNet instance.
+Additionally, for each named LocalNet instance you have created, the path `./algokit/sandbox_{name}/` will exist, containing the configuration settings for the respective named LocalNet instances.

+It is important to note that only the configuration files for a named LocalNet instance should be changed.
+Any changes made to the default LocalNet instance will be reverted by AlgoKit.

 ### Stopping and Resetting the LocalNet

 To stop the LocalNet you can execute `algokit localnet stop`.
 This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit localnet start`.